JamesThomasEdwards/wonderful-client-page/README.md

 ## Containers => components + Jest => test

-Containers and components are named accordinly.
+Containers and components are named accordingly.
 I included an animation property in some of the stateful containers with the hopes to add some animation to the shapes.
-I'd love to see them spin on their X axis on a click.
+I'd love to see them spin on their axis on a click.
 You'll also find a test fold in there too.
-The only thing to test was snapshots and initial state for the containers that had them.
+The only thing to test were snapshots and initial state for the containers that had them.

 ## Shapes